Bone Grafting for Dental Implants: Types, Risks, & Recovery

 • Bite on the gauze for 30 minutes after the surgery to stop the bleeding.

-• Take the prescribed painkillers as soon as you feel the local anesthetic wearing off.
+• Take the prescribed over-the-counter pain relievers as soon as you feel the local anesthetic wearing off.

 • Don’t disturb or touch the wound.